Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-core-concepts.md

 # Excel JavaScript API core concepts

 This article describes how to use the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) to build add-ins for Excel 2016.
-It introduces core concepts that are fundamental to using the API and performing basic tasks such as reading or writing to a range, formatting cells, interacting with tables, charts and handle events.
+It introduces core concepts that are fundamental to using the API and provides guidance for performing specific tasks such as reading or writing to a large range, updating all cells in range, and more.

 ## Asynchronous nature of Excel APIs

 The web-based Excel add-ins run inside a browser container that is embedded within the Office application on desktop-based platforms such as Office for Windows and runs inside an iFrame in Office Online.
 Enabling the Office.js API to interact synchronously with the Excel host across all supported platforms is not feasible due to performance considerations.
 Therefore, the **sync()** API call in Office.js returns a promise that is resolved when the Excel application completes the requested read or write actions.
 Also, you can queue up multiple actions, such as setting properties or invoking methods, and run them as a batch of commands with a single call to **sync()**, rather than sending a separate request for each action.
 The following sections describe how to accomplish this using the **Excel.run()** and **sync()** APIs.